-Shopping in the big online shops usually means that you look for the product you want, click “Add to cart,” and then choose between “Premium express” shipping or the “Deliver on the desired date” option.
+Shopping at major online shops usually involves browsing for the product you want, clicking “Add to cart,” and then choosing between “Overnight delivery”, “Premium express” shipping, or the “Deliver on the desired date” option.
 Practical, quick, uncomplicated.

-Okay, no, we actually don’t – as you may perhaps have had cause to discover.
-But because we see great value in being a transparent manufacturer with a transparent supply chain, we are also more than happy to explain why you sometimes have to wait a little longer or even – in some unfortunate cases – in vain for your Wildlings.
+But because Wildling sees great value in being a transparent manufacturer with a transparent supply chain, we would also like to shed some light on why we all sometimes have to wait a little longer or even – in some unfortunate cases – in vain for our Wildlings.
+To do this, let’s take a peek into the production halls and the warehouse, in hopes of being able to demonstrate what slow fashion and fair production – coupled with cost-efficient operation – really mean for Wildling.

-Yet we’ve still made the choice to produce in Portugal, and there are a number of reasons for that.
-The proximity of the country means that it’s easier for us to check up on things regularly on site, to monitor production, and to make sure that the working conditions are in line with what Wildling promises.
-The production companies outsource some jobs to sub-contractors, and it’s easier to keep an eye on that this way than it would have been in Asia.
-Besides, the coffee there is simply amazing! :)
+Yet Wildling still made the choice to produce in Portugal, and there are a number of reasons for that.
+The proximity of the country means that it’s easier to monitor the production, and while the emphasis hasn’t traditionally been on textile shoes, the region has developed solid expertise in shoe manufacturing.
+The production companies outsource some jobs to sub-contractors, so it’s easier to keep an eye on that happening in Portugal than it would have been in Asia.
+Besides, the coffee there is simply amazing! ;-)

-All these steps mean that production and staffing costs are higher in Portugal than they would be in Asia.
+Taking these steps and placing production and staffing in Portugal also entails higher costs than would be the case in Asia, for example.
 That’s a price we’re willing to pay.
-It also means, however, that we have to plan the amount of materials we need with painstaking precision.
-Having a bunch of Wildlings sitting in our warehouse waiting for new owners is neither sensible nor financially prudent.
-Large companies can compensate for this by selling the leftover shoes at knockdown prices in sales or at outlet stores at the end of the season – and nowadays the fashion industry splits the year into at least eight seasons – with the reduced price for these bargains already factored into their pricing.
-And unfortunately, some companies even go so far as to burn the leftover articles from a collection because it’s not worth storing them somewhere just because nobody wanted to buy them.
+It also means, however, that we have to plan the amount of materials needed for production with painstaking precision.
+Having a bunch of Wildlings sitting in the warehouse waiting for new owners is neither sensible nor financially prudent.
+Large companies can compensate for this by selling the leftover shoes at knockdown prices at the end of the season – and nowadays the fashion industry splits the year into at least eight seasons.
+In the clothing industry it is quite common to plan sales and to take the reduced prices into account from the onset.
+And unfortunately, some companies even go so far as to burn the leftover articles from a collection because it’s not worth the costs of storing them somewhere just because nobody wanted to buy them.
 That’s the consequence of having all articles available at the drop of a hat.

 The planning process for a Wildling collection begins roughly one year in advance.
-As an example, the order for an upcoming Spring/Summer collection actually has to be sent to the factory during a time when this year's Spring/Summer season isn’t even over yet.
-As a young company, we can only make our best guess at next year’s sales figures.
+In other words, the orders for the upcoming season have to be placed while the current season is still in full swing.
+As a young and expanding company, we can only make our best guess at next year’s sales figures.

-Every season we plan for production to accommodate a far greater number of shoes than in the previous season, but no matter how optimistically we calculate, up to now, the number of actual orders has taken us a bit by surprise.
+Every season, we plan for a lot more shoes than in the previous one.
+But no matter how optimistically we calculate – up to now, the number of actual orders has taken us by surprise.
 But we’re getting better!

-Of course, until we have it down, we could just borrow money to overproduce and cram our warehouse full – just to make sure that everyone who wants a particular shoe in a certain size and color will definitely get it.
-But the economic risks are considerable.
+Of course, we could just borrow money to rent additional storage space and produce so much that every single person who wants a certain shoe in a particular size and color would definitely be able to get it.
+But the economic risks need to be considered.
 And even if our shoes were a lot cheaper – we wouldn’t want to mass produce them, only to get rid of them afterwards just because our planning was off or the green models sold better than the yellow ones.

 In a nutshell, we are always glad when we don’t leave our Wildlings in the warehouse to eke out a dark and dreary existence.

 The fashion industry has some catching up to do in this respect.
 We see it as a balancing act between having a large immediate supply and ensuring sustainable manufacturing and production methods.
-But we will not take the path of relying on mass production.
-We give the Wildlings the time they need to grow strong and healthy before releasing them out into the great wide world... that presents its share of challenges, but it’s part of what Wildling Shoes is all about.
+We may take our time to make Wildling Shoes grow strong and healthy instead of aiming for mass production... that presents its share of challenges, but it’s part of what Wildling Shoes is all about.